What is it with us and Self-Esteem

-Do you find yourself worrying what other people think of you?
-Do you fear that they are judging you?
-Do social situations make you feel anxious and insecure?
-To the point you find yourself lost in your own thoughts and hiding out at the snack table or in the corner sipping your drink observing everyone else.
+Do these questions resonate?
+Even to the point, you find yourself lost in your own thoughts and hiding out at the snack table or in the corner sipping your drink observing everyone else.

 A friend asks you to go to the beach with them, “I can’t go to the beach.
-I’d be caught dead in a bathing suit.”
+I’d rather be caught dead than be seen in a bathing suit.”
 When you decline she begs you to join her.
-Too nervous to upset her you say yes even though you are still worried of what people will say once they see you in a bathing suit.
+You are nervous to upset her so you say yes even though you are still worried about what people will say once they see you in a bathing suit.

-Friday comes around and you are still working at 4:55pm because you have done and re-done this project three times because it just doesn’t seem to be good enough to present to your boss.
-You finally hand the project in to your boss via email at 7pm.
+Friday comes around and you are still working at 4:55 pm because you have done and re-done this project three times.
+It just doesn’t seem to be good enough to present to your boss.
+You finally provide the project to your boss via email at 7 pm.
 Your boss emails you back and asks to meet with you Monday.
 You become filled with dread and think to yourself “I’m probably getting fired because this came out so badly.”

 Your weekend is now full of fear and anxiety about what could happen on Monday when you get back to work.